1

 What does a counseling case manager do?

 A counseling case manager assesses clients' needs, develops individualized care plans, and coordinates services such as therapy, housing, or employment support.
-They often work with healthcare providers and social service agencies to ensure clients receive comprehensive assistance and may maintain case documentation and progress reports.
+They often work with healthcare providers and social service agencies to ensure clients receive comprehensive care and may maintain case documentation and progress reports.

 More about Case Manager Counselor jobs